sabdoudaoura/Comparison-of-generation-methods/README.md

 The repository contains four Jupyter Notebooks, each with a specific purpose:

-1. Preliminary Tests ([First_test.ipynb]('./First_test.ipynb')): This notebook presents the initial tests performed on the models.
+1. Preliminary Tests ([First_tests.ipynb]('First_tests.ipynb')): This notebook presents the initial tests performed on the models.
 It serves as an introduction to the RBM, DBN and DNN architectures and their implementation.

-2. Alphadigits study ([Alpha_digits.ipynb]('./Alpha_digits.ipynb')): This notebook focuses on the application and evaluation of models on the Alphadigits database.
+2. Alphadigits study ([Alpha_digits.ipynb]('Alpha_digits.ipynb')): This notebook focuses on the application and evaluation of models on the Alphadigits database.
 It explores the ability of models to learn and generate alphanumeric characters.

-3. Study on MNIST ([MNIST.ipynb]('./MNIST.ipynb')): In this notebook, models are applied to the MNIST database.
+3. Study on MNIST ([MNIST.ipynb]('MNIST.ipynb')): In this notebook, models are applied to the MNIST database.
 The aim is to evaluate their accuracy and efficiency in recognizing handwritten digits.

-4. Comparison of Generative Capabilities ([Comparison.ipynb]('./comparison.ipynb')): This final notebook offers an in-depth comparison between the generative capabilities of an MBR, a DBN and a Variational Auto-Encoder (VAE).
+4. Comparison of Generative Capabilities ([Comparison.ipynb]('comparison.ipynb')): This final notebook offers an in-depth comparison between the generative capabilities of an MBR, a DBN and a Variational Auto-Encoder (VAE).
 It aims to identify the strengths and limitations of each model in terms of image generation.